-Check the impeller; it is designed to float.
-It should move easily on the shaft.
+Check the impeller, it is designed to float.
+It should slide easily on the shaft.
 As long as it can be moved on the shaft by hand, it is loose enough.
 If the impeller can be rocked or wobbled, it is too loose and must be replaced.

 Check the shaft for galling, pitting, and corrosion.
-If the shaft is corroded where the seal comes in contact with the shaft, the motor or bearing pedestal shaft must be replaced.
+If the shaft is heavily corroded where the seal comes in contact with it, the motor shaft must be replaced.
 Surface corrosion must be removed so that seals can slide freely during assembly.
 The shaft diameter should be no smaller than .002" below the nominal fractional seal sizes.
 Remove any nicks or burrs which may have occurred during disassembly.
 Reclean parts as necessary.